The principal distinctions between the BA and BS programs are enrollment in faculty-supervised research and additional elective neuroscience courses.

 Be prepared to present your research, using your poster as a visualization, and answer questions from your reviewers, faculty, and other students.

-Please see the following link for helpful poster presentation guidelines:
+Please see the following links for helpful poster presentation guidelines:

 Poster Guidelines